-Mary Mulligan has broad and deep experience in white collar criminal defense and internal investigations: over the course of her more than 25-year career, she has handled matters involving virtually all aspects of white collar crime.
-Today, she represents clients in the financial services and other industries in connection with allegations of money laundering, insider trading, Foreign Corrupt Practices Act violations, criminal antitrust violations, securities fraud, tax fraud, off-label marketing, False Claim Act violations, mail and wire fraud, Internet fraud, healthcare fraud, cyberstalking, and other matters.
-She has also served as an integrity counsel to a hedge fund and as a monitor in the construction industry, and handles a variety of matters involving institutions of higher education, including advising on governance, intellectual property, and Title IX issues, conducting internal investigations, and responding to local, state, and federal inquiries.
+Today, she represents clients in the financial services and other industries in connection with allegations of money laundering, insider trading, Foreign Corrupt Practices Act violations, criminal antitrust violations, securities fraud, tax fraud, off-label marketing, False Claim Act violations, mail and wire fraud, Federal Election Campaign Act violations, public corruption, healthcare fraud, and other matters.
+She has also served as an integrity counsel to a hedge fund and as a monitor in the construction industry, and handles a variety of matters involving institutions of higher education, including advising on governance, intellectual property, Title IX issues, allegations of sexual assault and abuse, conducting internal investigations, and responding to local, state, and federal inquiries.

-Because of the nature of Ms. Mulligan’s work, many of her most successful matters have not resulted in public charges and remain confidential.
+Because of the nature of Mary’s work, many of her most successful matters have not resulted in public charges and remain confidential.

-- Representation of a broker at a global financial services firm and a financial analyst at an investment bank in insider trading cases brought by the U.S. Attorney for the Southern District of New York and the Securities and Exchange Commission.
+- Represented numerous investment advisors, analysts, portfolio managers, and senior executives at hedge funds in various high-profile insider trading and securities fraud investigations and prosecutions brought by the U.S. Attorney for the Southern District of New York and the Securities and Exchange Commission.

-- Representation of Chuck Blazer, the founder of organized American soccer, relating to FIFA, the international soccer organization, in connection with investigations by the FBI, DOJ, and IRS.
+- Represented Chuck Blazer, the founder of organized American soccer, relating to FIFA, the international soccer organization, in connection with investigations by the FBI, DOJ, and IRS.

-- Representation of the former first lady of an African nation in a significant Foreign Corrupt Practices Act investigation being conducted by the U.S. Department of Justice.
-The case also involves allegations of money laundering and violations of the Travel Act (18 U.S.C. § 1952) in connection with the award of a mining concession valued at several billion dollars.
+- Represented the former first lady of an African nation in a significant Foreign Corrupt Practices Act investigation being conducted by the U.S. Department of Justice.
+The case involved allegations of money laundering and violations of the Travel Act (18 U.S.C. § 1952) in connection with the award of a mining concession valued at several billion dollars.

-- Representation of a prominent university and the former dean of its school of architecture in defense of civil litigation relating to a degree program the plaintiff allegedly helped to develop between the school and an international university.
+- Represented a prominent university and the former dean of its school of architecture in defense of civil litigation relating to a degree program the plaintiff allegedly helped to develop between the school and an international university.

-- Ms. Mulligan and the firm conducted FCPA training for the Board of Directors of an Ivy League university.
+- Mary and the firm conducted FCPA training for the Board of Directors of an Ivy League university.

-- Representation of a senior real estate executive in connection with a confidential investigation into his alleged theft of trade secrets and intellectual property from his previous employer.
+- Represented a senior executive in connection with a confidential investigation into his alleged theft of trade secrets and intellectual property from his previous employer.

-- Representation of the former CEO of the Montenegro subsidiary of Magyar Telekom, a Hungarian telecommunications company, in connection with a more than four-year investigation and enforcement action by the U.S. Department of Justice and the SEC into alleged FCPA violations pertaining to the company’s operations in Macedonia and Montenegro.
+- Represented the former CEO of the Montenegro subsidiary of Magyar Telekom, a Hungarian telecommunications company, in connection with a more than four-year investigation and enforcement action by the U.S. Department of Justice and the SEC into alleged FCPA violations pertaining to the company’s operations in Macedonia and Montenegro.

 Outside the Office